marcin-chwedczuk/_blog/_posts/2019-01-06-read-only-does-not-mean-immutable.md

 that `IReadOnlyList<T>` behaves like an immutable list.
 In other words that its content never changes.
-Due to this wrong assumption I did not create a defensive copy, that I usually do for collection arguments, but instead I just assigned `args` parameter to a readonly property named `PassedArguments`.
+Due to this wrong assumption I did not create a defensive copy, that I usually do for collection arguments.
+Instead I just assigned `args` parameter to a readonly property named `PassedArguments`.

 `MethodCall` object was then used by another component